No Complaints ≠ No Problems: 5 SME Blind Spots That Break SMEs

 “Everyone knows what to do.”

-If you’re an SME founder or operations lead, you’ve probably told yourself one of these things.
+If you are an SME solopreneur, a founder, or operations lead, you have probably told yourself one of these things.
 And why wouldn’t you?
 On the surface, things look okay.

 Most SME problems don’t start with chaos.